Tosaa/mobile-application-presentation/readme.md

 - selected t-shirt (observation of selectedIndex, which takes tshirt in list at index)
 - color of selected t-shirt (Transformation of selected t-shirt)

+=> build in logs, which show who edited MLD, observed LD (and what happend) => maybe make a branch without livedata and show complex onClick() Functions